24 Hours of Lemons: Race

 Most events are 14.5 hours long, with sessions on Saturday and Sunday running from six to ten hours long.
 There is usually one full 24-hour endurance race each year.

 Each race begins with all cars being released onto the track under a full course yellow flag for lap-timing transponder checks.
-No passing is permitted under yellow, so all cars operational before the start (over 150 have been known to start) will circulate the track in single file for up to 20 minutes until the officials are satisfied that the timing and scoring system is working properly.
+No passing is permitted under yellow, so all cars operational before the start circulate the track in single file for up to 20 minutes until the officials are satisfied that the timing and scoring system is working properly.
 The race officially begins with the green flag being waved at a randomly chosen car.

 Standard racing flags are used by corner workers stationed around the track to communicate with drivers.
 The black flag is used liberally throughout the race to mandate an immediate pit stop for concerns with driving or with the car.
 Driving infractions range from contact with another vehicle or fixed barrier and overly aggressive driving to spinning or driving two wheels off the track.
 Car problems that typically result in black flags are, most frequently, obvious safety problems such as any fluid leak, parts hanging off the car, or inoperative lights.
 Drivers must report to the penalty box immediately after being shown a black flag.

-Races split into two days will have a checkered flag at the end of the first day, signifying the end of the racing session.
-The race is restarted the next day, generally with the top ten cars being permitted to line up in order, with the first-place car getting the green flag.
+Races split into two days have a checkered flag at the end of the first day, signifying the end of the racing session.
+The race is restarted the next day, usually with the top ten cars being permitted to line up in order, with the car in first place getting the green flag.